Greetings and welcome back, Rush Limbaugh and the Excellence in Broadcasting Network.

 I certainly am not.

-I've I've thought of a way that I want to try to explain to people the problem with an oversized public sector.
+I've thought of a way that I want to try to explain to people the problem with an oversized public sector.

-You know, we sit here, well, ladies and gentlemen, we talk about the public sector government, private sector.
+You know, we sit here, ladies and gentlemen, we talk about the public sector government, private sector.

-The public sector gets bigger and bigger and bigger and bigger because they really don't produce or Make anything, and everything that's used to pay them has to first be produced and then taxed in the private sector.
+And everything that's used to pay them has to first be produced and then taxed in the private sector.

-But there is such over the last 50 years, there's been such as a steady and creeping love and appreciation for government and the media, the left has done a pretty good job of making people think that government should be the central thing in their life.
+And the media, the left has done a pretty good job of making people think that government should be the central thing in their lives.

 Government's about benefits.

-If you don't have what you want or have what you need, the government will get it for you, and that you're entitled to it because you're an American.
+If you don't have what you want or have what you need, the government will get it for you and that you're entitled to it because you're an American.

 And it's just built and built and built.